aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

 In a way, the second situation can be viewed as an extension of the first situation.
 We will detail the first situation first.

-Exchanging files for an AIMMS WinUI app
+Exchanging Files for an AIMMS WinUI App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/win-ui-file-exchange-e1479732007875.png